The Purebred Arabian Championships

 The Arabian Horse Society is pleased to utilize the Ridden Scorecard for Purebred Arabian & Arabian Derivative Ridden National Championships since 2016.
 Used to assess the Championship according to the class specifications of Type & Conformation (60%) and Performance (40%), the Ridden Scorecard will assess all exhibits on a scale of one (1) to ten (10) in the following categories.

-A perpetual favourite, the Silver Snaffle feature the best young saddle horses (aged 4 & 5 years only) in both the Arabian and Arabian Derivative divisions and will be a highlight on Thursday afternoon in the main indoor arena.
+A perpetual favourite, the Silver Snaffle feature the best young saddle horses (aged 4 & 5 years only) in both the Arabian and Arabian Derivative divisions.

 A complete list of Australian Arabian National Champions since 1982 has been compiled on the AANC Honour Roll.